-The planting time for roses is mid March to the middle/end of April depending on the weather.
+The planting time for roses is mid-September to the middle to end of October depending on the weather.
 Choose a location which will give the plants enough air and light - ideally several hours of sunlight a day.
 However, the chosen location should not be really hot, really cold or damp to prevent the roses falling victim to disease or the attentions of pests.
 A cloudy day is ideal for planting roses.

-Then place the rose in the planting hole, making sure that the grafting point lies approx. 4 to 5 cm beneath the surface.
+Then place the rose in the planting hole, making sure that the grafting point lies approximately 4 to 5cm beneath the surface.
 Loosen the roots a little and spread them out in the hole.
-Mix the soil you dug out to make the hole with approx. 30% compost or manure before putting it back into the hole again.
+Mix the soil you dug out to make the hole with approximately 30% compost or manure before putting it back into the hole again.
 If you have heavy soil in your garden, add some coarse sand or gravel and chalk.
 Hold the rose in place whilst filling the hole and shake it a little so that the soil can distribute between the roots.
 Finally, tread the soil down firmly and give the rose a good watering.
-Once the water has drained away, you can pile up the remaining soil to height of approx. 20 cm to protect the rose from drying out and from frost.
-Remember to water the rose well from time to time during dry spells so that you can enjoy it flowering in all its glory from June onwards.
+Once the water has drained away, you can pile up the remaining soil to height of approximately 20 cm to protect the rose from drying out and from frost.
+Remember to water the rose well from time to time during dry spells so that you can enjoy it flowering in all its glory from December onwards.